I-surfaces from surfaces with one exceptional unimodal point

-\item The curve $G$ does not pass through the cusp point of $E$, and is tangent to $E$.
-So, the curve$\Bar{E}$ has two singularities of type $A_2$ (cusp) (see Table \ref{tab: without Sbar}).
+where $b$ and $d$ are nonzero.
+Conversely, every matrix of that form with $b$ and $d$ nonzero gives an automorphism of $\IP^2$ fixing the two points.
+Thus, we have that the dimension of the stabiliser of the two points is $4$.
+Putting this together with the facts that $\lambda$ is a parameter, and $h^0(\IP^2,\ko(5))=21$, we compute that $\dim (\IL(\Delta)) - \dim \Aut(\IP^2)=1+21-4=18$. \item[Case 2: The curve $G$ does not pass through the cusp point of $E$, and is tangent to $E$.]
+So, the curve $\Bar{E}$ has two singularities of type $A_2$ (cusp) (see Table \ref{tab: without Sbar}).
 Thus, $\Delta|_L$ consists of two points $p_1,p_2$ with multiplicity three.
 By making a change of coordinates, we may assume that $p_1=[1:0:0]$, and that $p_2=[1:1:0]$.
 That is, we have $\Delta|_{L}=3[1:0:0]+3[1:1:0]$.
 Then,

-\item The curve $G$ is tangent to $E$ at the cusp point $p$.
+\item[Case 3: The curve $G$ intersects $E$ at the cusp point $p$.]
+Since $E.G=2$ their tangent cones do not intersect, that is, they are separated after one blow up.
 Then we obtain that $\Bar{E}$ has a unique singularity of type $A_{4}$.
 In this case, we have that $\Delta|_L$ consists of two points $p_1,p_2$ with multiplicity five and one respectively.
 By making a change of coordinates, we may assume that $p_1=[1:0:0]$, and that and that the sixth point in the intersection is $[1:1:0]$.
 Thus, we have $\Delta|_{L}=5[1:0:0]+[1:1:0]$.
 Then,